ImageMagick/Usage-Markdown/transform/index.md

 Note how the pixel lookup is performed, it may seem complex but it is the proper way to scale (distort) an image.
 Basically all the extra '`0.5`' values added to the expression is needed to correctly convert between [Pixel Coodinates](../distorts/#control_coordinates) used for input coordinates '`i,j`' and location lookup '`v.p{...}`, while the more mathematically correct [Image Coordinates](../distorts/#control_coordinates) is needed for the actual mathematical calculations (scaling).

 The above is actually the exact methodology used by any form of [Image Distortion](../distorts/#distort).
-You can see this FX equivelent for most distortions by turning on the [Verbose Distortion Summery](../distorts/#distort_verbose).
+You can see this FX equivalent for most distortions by turning on the [Verbose Distortion Summary](../distorts/#distort_verbose).

 The use of the [FX DIY Operator](#fx) to do image distortions, shows just how powerful (though slow) this operator really is.
 If it wasn't for this operator I doubt may of the new operations, such as distortions, sparse-color, or ordered dithers would have been added to the ImageMagick Core Library.